Martin Luther King Jr. Honored By Daughter Reverend Bernice King

 — Charlotte Hornets (@hornets) January 16, 2017

 Martin Luther King Jr. was an eloquent speaker, and perhaps he’d be honored that Americans celebrate a national holiday in his memory.
 The New York Post reports that Americans are commemorating what would have been Martin Luther King Jr.’s 88th birthday.
-As America’s foremost civil rights leader, it can only be assumed that King’s dreams have partly come true, inasmuch as race is no longer the automatic barrier it once was.
+As America’s foremost civil rights leader, it can only be assumed that King’s dreams have partly come true, since race is no longer the automatic barrier it once was.
 His children have lived to see an African-American president and, from Executive Board Rooms to Universities and Congress, black women and men sit in halls of power.

 Perhaps America hasn’t quite yet reached the point where people are judged by the content of their character and not by the color of their skin, but Americans have Doctor King to thank for the progress that’s been made.
-In just 13 short years King turned the tide of history, before he was assassinated at the young age of just 39-years-old.
+In just 13 short years King turned the tide of history before he was assassinated at the young age of just 39-years-old.
 Martin Luther King used persuasion, not coercion: he used nonviolence to force America to confront both its present and its past.

 Today we honor the life and legacy of Dr. Martin Luther King, Jr. #MLKday #Mets pic.twitter.com/RqU4D1umJV